-Every startup eventually reaches the same turning point.
+Every growing team eventually reaches the same turning point.

 In the beginning, alignment happens naturally.
 The team is small.
 Priorities are obvious.
 Decisions are made quickly.
 Everyone knows what everyone else is working on.

-That’s when founders start exploring OKRs - not because they love frameworks, but because they need a system that keeps everyone rowing in the same direction.
+That's when senior operators start exploring OKRs — not because they love frameworks, but because they need a system that keeps everyone moving in the same direction.

 And like any capability, there's a maturity curve behind it.

-This article gives you the full curve - so you can see where your team is today and what it takes to reach high-performance execution.
+This guide gives you the full curve — so you can see where your team is today and what it takes to reach the next stage.

-The 5 Stages of the Startup OKR Maturity Curve
+The 5 Stages of the OKR Maturity Curve

 Stage 1: Ad-Hoc Chaos